cakephp/docs/en/orm/query-builder.rst

         ...
     ]

-The resulting array means, for example, that user with id ``1`` is follows users ``2`` and ``4``, but those do not follow ``1`` back.
+The resulting array means, for example, that user with id ``1`` follows users ``2`` and ``4``, but those do not follow ``1`` back.